Title: What is Political Theory?

 A theory which says that men have equal proportions of good and evil in them is, in the final analysis, no theory at all.
 Generalisations are always risky, but to be meaningful they must come down on one side or another.

-If theorists claim that their theories, their words should be viewed with suspicion and not taken seriously.
+If theorists claim that their theories are scientific, their words should be viewed with suspicion and not taken seriously.

 The problem with facts concerns their role in theory.
 Should they be used as evidence, as contemporary theorists do, or should they be used simply as illustrations, as many historical writers did?
 The argument for the former is that facts lead to convincing and conclusive substantiations that supports the generalisations.
 The argument for the latter is reality is so subtle and complex to be factually verified.